acceleratedscience/openad-docs/README-new.md

     - Copy the file `~/openad_notebooks/openad.ipynb` to the same directory as the Notebook you wish to activate.
     - In your Notebook, run this inside a code cell: `!run openad.ipynb`
     </details>

+    > **Alternative:** Manually add magic commands
+    > --
+    > If you don't want to activate magic commands in all Notebooks, you can instead activate them for individual Notebooks.<br>
+    > - Run `init_examples`
+    > - Copy the file `~/openad_notebooks/openad.ipynb` to the same directory as the Notebook you wish to activate.
+    > - In your Notebook, run this inside a code cell: `!run openad.ipynb`

 2.  **Install example Notebooks**<br>